KarasDominik/to-do-list/README.md

 Plans for further updates:
 - Change frontend implementation from pure HTML / CSS / JavaScript to React.js to enhance user experience
 - Add new functionalities regarding tasks, such as recurring tasks

-### What makes this app unique?

-There are many to-do lists out there, but not as many good ones.
-The advantages of this project are:
-- Docker - the containerization of the app made it easy for users to run it and for me to deploy it.
-Thanks to the application being containerized, it can be easily deployed across all environments, from the cloud to a local machine.
-- Tests - To ensure the server works as expected, there are plenty of tests that include integration, web and unit tests.
-The server has been thoroughly tested, which is demonstrated by its high level of test coverage equal to almost 100%.
-- Continous Integration/Delivery - configured CI/CD workflow using GitHub actions made it much easier to deliver new features straight to the user.
-- User interface - The very basic, but yet effective graphical interface enables us to use the application straight from the browser without the need to use Postman or other HTTP client.